Lasulux/polar-parser/README.md

 4. **Time Organization**: The system organizes data by night and hour for structured sleep analysis.

-5. **Hourly and Nightly Aggregation**: Breathing data is summarized at multiple time scales:
+5. **Hourly and Nightly Aggregation**: Breathing data is summarized at multiple time scales for comprehensive sleep analysis:
-   - **Hourly statistics**: Average, median, minimum, maximum, and variability of breathing rate for each hour of sleep
+   - **Hourly statistics**: Average, median, minimum, maximum, standard deviation, and count of breathing rate for each hour of sleep
-   - **Nightly statistics**: The same statistics calculated for each complete night
+   - **Nightly statistics**: The same comprehensive statistics calculated for each complete night
-   - **Overall statistics**: Summary statistics across all your nights
+   - **Overall statistics**: Summary statistics across all your nights for comparison
    - **Nightly breathing range**: The difference between your highest and lowest breathing rates each night

 ##### nightly_recovery_hrv_data_table